XPDES/XPDES.github.io/_posts/2014-08-27-website-presentation.md

 Although the code is open source, only group members are allowed to commit to the repository.

 *Request group membership today!*

+### Pros and Cons

+- Pro: Free!
+- Pro: Anyone within the group can contribute to the website
+- Con: There can be no "private" protion

 ## Domain Name